cchandel-dev/Infix-Expression-Calculator/README.md

                          Pop operators from the stack onto the output queue.
                    Pop the left bracket from the stack and discard it While there are operators on the stack, pop them to the queue

   2. Evaluate the Postfix Expression.
-      I used the algorithm below to evaluate the Postfix Expression.
+      I used the algorithm whose pseudocode is shown below to evaluate the Postfix Expression.

           Create a stack to store operands (or values).
           Scan the given expression from left to right and do the following for every scanned element.
               If the element is a number, push it into the stack If the element is an operator, pop operands for the operator from the stack.
 Evaluate the operator and push the result back to the stack
           When the expression is ended, the number in the stack is the final answer

 ![](https://github.com/cchandel-dev/Calculator/blob/main/demo.gif)